Depersonalizc/neural-radiance-caching/README.md

   ```cmd
   mklink /D .\data <actual_data_folder>
   ```
+  :warning: You might need admin privilege for this on Windows :\  (at least sudo is coming soon...)

 - Try out the Cornell Box (with friends! 🐉🐇) scene with the command line arguments: